 Downtown LA’s Midnight Mission is one of the best-run organizations of its kind, offering counseling, education, training and job placement to the city’s homeless population, as well as food, shelter, personal hygiene and medical care.
 Along with regular meal services and food donation drives, the Mission holds special Thanksgiving and Christmas events.
 If you’d like to help during a special event, start with a regular dining hall service shift first.
 Note: Because it’s an all-male facility, Midnight Mission asks that female volunteers come with a companion (male or female).

-USHS, San Gabriel Valley’s largest social services agency, has hosted “Dinner in the Park” for the last 35 years.
+USHS, San Gabriel Valley’s largest social services agency, has hosted “Dinner in the Park” for over four decades.
 Deemed the biggest potluck in the nation by the LA Times, the volunteer-run dinner helps provide warm holiday meals to more than 7,000 low income, homeless and senior citizens.
 For details and volunteer information, apply online; and if you’re interested in donating goods, take a look at USHS’ most-wanted list (green beans are in high demand).
 The agency also offers year-round community meal programs and other services for the area’s homeless population, including emergency shelter, community shower programs, children’s education and recreational activity and adult classes in parenting, money management and nutrition.